 After the floor primer has dried, the compound should be poured out onto the floor immediately after mixing.
-On thermal insulation boards a minimum thicknesses of 10mm is recommended, and on other surfaces a minimum thicknesses of 5mm is required.
+On thermal insulation boards a minimum thickness of 10mm is recommended, and on other surfaces a minimum thickness of 5mm is required.

 On floors with underfloor heating

 This compound is specifically designed for use with electric underfloor heating cables and its formula offers improved heat transfer over ordinary levelling compounds.
 You must ensure that all heating cables are fully covered with a minimum of 8mm of compound above the top of the heating cables.
 Our recommended thickness of compound for use with our heating mats and undertile heating cables is 12mm, and under no circumstances must the heating system be used to 'dry out' the levelling compound.

 Building up a fall